EHopper/SeismicJointInversion/README.md

 This codebase is written in Python 3.
 (So remember to install libraries with pip3!)
 - Python (3.6.9)

+## Operating System
+Written on Ubuntu (18.04.3).
+To use on a Mac:
+- Install coreutils using Homebrew brew install coreutils
+- In mineos.py
+  - Change 'timeout' to 'gtimeout' on line 331 suprocess.run(['timeout', '120', './{}'.format(execfile)])
+To use on Windows:
+- Install a virtual Linux box!!

 ## Required libraries:
 - Libraries that should come with Python
   - re